MrKai77/Luminare/Sources/Luminare/Luminare.docc/Components/Color Picker/LuminareColorPicker.md

         ```

         If using `format` rather than `parseStrategy`, see ``StringFormatStyle`` for more formatting options for the hex color code.

+        If it is required for the color picker to be closed when focus is lost, make sure to add the `                .luminareSheetClosesOnDefocus()` modifier to the view.
     }

     @Column {